Dragon Ball Z: Dokkan Battle: Gacha scandal

 On November 14, 2017, a new character Kefla (ケフラ) was advertised to be added into the gacha (loot box) pool, but only a few players were able to draw her successfully.
 The majority failed to spot Kefla's presence in the list of possible loot drops.
-This led to suspicion that the developer had intentionally manipulated Kefla’s drop rate, so most players would pour a lot of money into the game in an attempt to draw her in vain, while maintaining the illusion that she was still in the drop pool.
-Soon after the rumor went public, the developer halted the gacha function and denied user access to the list of gacha drops temporarily, explaining that the issue was an unintentional mistake.
+This led to suspicion that the developer had intentionally manipulated Kefla's drop rate, so most players would pour a lot of money into the game in an attempt to draw her in vain, while maintaining the illusion that she was still in the drop pool.
+Soon after the rumor went public, the developer stopped the gacha function and denied user access to the list of gacha drops temporarily, explaining that the issue was an unintentional mistake.
 They then gave 300 Dragon Stones to all players on the Japanese servers as well as a full Dragon Stone refund to anyone who spent them on the banner she was meant to be on.
 Another gacha scandal, was when STR Ultra Instinct Sign Goku was released on the global version, but however, a bug in the code made those who pulled Ultra Instinct Goku, were instead given a Super Saiyan 3 Goku card.